ndl-ntu/ndl-ntu.github.io/contact.md

 #### International Students

-[UPDATED 20 FEB 2025] We have openings for fulltime PhD students!
+We have openings for full-time PhD students.

 We welcome international students from all over the world to join us as M.Eng or Ph.D. students.
-NTU is an internationally-friendly university and Singapore is an amazing place for you to explore.
-Below are information of each programme.
+NTU is an internationally friendly university and Singapore is an exciting place to study and work.
+Below is information for each programme.

 * M.Eng student (2 Years) Details refer to [NTU Admission MEng Programme](https://www.ntu.edu.sg/education/graduate-programme/doctor-of-philosophy-(ph.d)-and-master-of-engineering-(m.eng)-programme).
 * Ph.D. student (4 Years) Details refer to [NTU Admission PhD Programme](https://www.ntu.edu.sg/education/graduate-programme/eee-doctor-of-philosophy-(ph.d)-programme).